colorizer/quasiengineer/content/tech/news/did-windows-10-copy-linux.md

 draft: false
 categories: ["🗃️ Tech", "📺 News"]
 aliases: [ "/2015/05/did-windows-10-copy-linux.html" ]
-tags : [Docking, Linux, Virtual desktops, Workspace, software center, continuum, Software, Cortana, copy, similarity, battle, Hud, Windows store, Windows 10]
+tags : [Windows 10, Linux, Opinions]
 ---

 Windows 10 is supposedly the most revolutionizing Windows series that has yet evolved.
 Its the user friendly hybrid of the PC-friendly Windows 7 and Tablet friendly Windows 8.
 But that not it!
 It has more features packed than ever that revolutionized the way Operating systems work.